From wastewater to fertilisers

 The Run4Life consortium represents the entire value chain, consisting of universities, technology providers, public utilities, end users and experts in social sciences and humanities.
 This optimal combination of partners increases the market success of the proposed solutions and enhances social acceptance.

-The Run4Life project is a member of the European Sustainable Phosphorous Platform (ESPP) and of the ICT4Water cluster.
+The Run4Life project is a member of the European Sustainable Phosphorous Platform (ESPP), the ICT4Water cluster and the Biorefine Cluster Europe.
 Through the project partners, Run4Life is also connected to other networks such as the German Phosphorous Platform and the Dutch Nutrient Platform, and is in contact with multiple EU projects working on related topics.
 The EC Executive Agency for SMEs (EASME) has developed an interactive tool providing a wealth of information about projects funded through different EU programmes.
 The Data Hub features an overview map, linked to project summaries, beneficiaries and demonstration sites.